-- Fill out an initial application.
+Step 1: Fill out an initial application.

 The very first step in your surrogacy process will be completing an initial application with a surrogacy professional.
 Oftentimes, you’ll be able to complete an application online.
 The professional may require you to list personal and medical information about yourself to determine if you meet the basic requirements to become a surrogate mother.

-- Speak with a surrogacy specialist about your application.
+Step 2: Speak with a surrogacy specialist about your application.

 Once you submit an application to become a surrogate, a surrogacy specialist will usually review your application before setting up a phone call or in-person meeting with you.
 At this meeting, the specialist will talk you through your application and ask any additional follow-up questions she or he may have for you to confirm that you meet surrogate mother guidelines, including discussing any possible exceptions.
 They will also answer any questions you may have and help you decide whether surrogacy is the right path for you.

-- Complete a mental health and psychosocial screening and a medical screening.
+Step 3: Complete a mental health and psychosocial screening and a medical screening.

-If your surrogacy specialist determines that you meet their basic surrogacy requirements, they will usually move forward with scheduling a mental and physical health screening.
+If your surrogacy specialist determines that you meet their basic surrogate mother requirements, they will usually move forward with scheduling a mental and physical health screening.
 Usually, the mental health and psychological screening is completed before matching with intended parents, while the medical screening is completed by the intended parents’ fertility clinic after you are matched (but before you sign your legal contract).

 Remember, this screening will always be free to you as a prospective surrogate, whether you end up meeting the requirements for surrogacy or not.
-Only after both of these screenings are completed and you’re approved to become a surrogate can you and your intended parents sign a surrogacy legal contract and begin the medical process of surrogacy.
+Only after both of these screenings are completed and you’re approved to become a surrogate can you and your intended parents sign a contract and begin the medical process of surrogacy.